d2l-ai/d2l-en/chapter_preface/index.md

 Some models might logically be grouped together in a single notebook.
 And some ideas might be best taught by executing several models in succession.
-On the other hand, there is a big advantage to adhering to a policy of *1 working example, 1 notebook*:
+On the other hand, there is a big advantage to adhering to a policy of *one working example, one notebook*:
 This makes it as easy as possible for you to start your own research projects by leveraging our code.
 Just copy a notebook and start modifying it.